Pi-Hole Review

 Does Pi-Hole Block Ads within Games?

-Maybe The ad will display if it generates from the game provider.
+Maybe - Ads will still display if it's generated from the game

-If the ad is from a 3rd party, Pi-Hole may block it.
+provider.
+If the ad comes from a 3rd party ad-server, Pi-Hole will likely block it.
+The

 Use Case